spacecheese/bluez_peripheral/docs/source/advertising.rst

 In BLE advertising is required for other devices to discover services that surrounding peripherals offer.
 To allow multiple adverts to operate simultaneously advertising is time-division multiplexed.

 .. hint::
-    The "message bus" referred to here is a :py:class:`dbus_next.aio.MessageBus`.
+    The "message bus" referred to here is a :py:class:`dbus_fast.aio.MessageBus`.

 A minimal :py:class:`advert<bluez_peripheral.advert.Advertisement>` requires: